sidharth-31/Intern-Assignment/README.md

 ## Overview

 This project is an ESP32 based heater controller using a DHT22 temperature and humidity sensor and a relay module.
-The system uses a simple state machine to control the heater based on ambient temperature with hysteresis and safety overheat protection.
+The system uses a simple state machine to control the heater based on ambient temperature and safety overheat protection.

 ### Features